jpegleg/enchantress/README.md

 When we decrypt files, we can either print to STDOUT or decrypt to a file.
 If the data is binary, then printing to STDOUT is not very useful and likely you should decrypt to a file.
 If the data is text that needs to stay protected, they decrypting to STDOUT is useful as to not expose the plaintext to the disk and need to remove it again.

-There are also options for using the environment variable "ENC".
-This is generally less secure, but provides a way for automation to utilize enchantress.
+There are also options for using the environment variable "ENC" or `file_password.toml`.
+These are generally less secure, but provide ways for automation to utilize enchantress.
 We can set a password as an environment variable so that systems that need to automatically encrypt can do so without an interactive prompt or exposed key file on the disk.

 ```